mphschmitt/judas/README.md

 ruby judas.rb --clean
 ```

-You can achive the same effect by deleting yourself the `.victims` file:
+You can achive the same effect by deleting the `.victims` file yourself:
 ```
 rm .victims
 ```